zine-eddine303/obsidian-notes/Study Notes/Books notes/Business Model Generation.md

 ```
 ## 2. Value Propositions:
 It seeks to solve customer problems and satisfy customer needs with value propositions.
 The Value Propositions Building Block describes the bundle of products and services that create value for a specific Customer Segment The Value Proposition is the reason why customers turn to one company over another.
-It solves a customer problem or satisfi es a customer need.
-Each Value Proposition consists of a selected bundle of products and/or services that caters to the requirements of a specifi c Customer Segment.
+It solves a customer problem or satisfies a customer need.
+Each Value Proposition consists of a selected bundle of products and/or services that caters to the requirements of a specific Customer Segment.
 In this sense, the Value Proposition is an aggregation, or bundle, of benefits that a company offers customers.
 Some Value Propositions may be innovative and represent a new or disruptive offer.
 Others may be similar to existing market offers, but with added features and attributes.

 ```
 There are many types of value proposition (view page 29), in our case our service could have these types: